By Leonard Calabrese, DO

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

-Dr. Calabrese is Director of the R.J.
-Fasenmyer Center for Clinical Immunology.
+Dr. Calabrese is the R.J.
+Fasenmyer Chair of Clinical Immunology and Director of the R.J.
+Fasenmyer Center for Clinical Immunology at Cleveland Clinic.